BrainsOnBoard/procedural_paper/README.md

 Furthermore, to simulate the multi-area model, a GPU with at least 12GB of memory is required (depending on the device and operating system, you may need more memory than this) - it has been tested on an Tesla K80 and a Titan RTX.

 ### Windows
-Visual Studio 2015 or later and Python 3.5 or later is required.
+To build GeNN, Visual Studio 2015 or later and Python 3.5 or later is required.

-Tested on Windows 10 with Visual Studio 2019, CUDA 10.1 and Python 3.7.7 provided by Anaconda
+This release has been tested on Windows 10 with Visual Studio 2019, CUDA 10.1 and Python 3.7.7 provided by Anaconda

 ### Linux